-Award-winning journalist Michelle Valles co-anchors the NBC4 News at 11 a.m. and anchors the weekend morning news "Today in LA" on weekends and fills in as a general assignment reporter during the week.
+Award-winning journalist Michelle Valles co-anchors the NBC4 News at 11 a.m. and anchors the weekend morning news "Today in LA" on weekends and is a general assignment reporter during the week.
 Joining the station in 2012, her most recent news stories can be seen here.
 Follow her on Facebook here.

 Other career highlights include covering a two-part investigation on Americans being unfairly detained in a Federal Mexican prison; the notorious Juarez murders; Mexican orphanage conditions; U.S. Mexico border protests, hurricanes Katrina and Rita, Lady Bird Johnson’s death and 9/11.
 She also was intrigued by her candid and exclusive interview with Willie Nelson regarding his marijuana use and his efforts to decriminalize the drug in the U.S.